vuongj39/Finance-Tracker/README.md

 # Finance-Tracker
-Tracks Spending and Monitor Budget
+Tracks Spending and Monitor Budget.
-Images of the application is avaiable on Wiki
+Images of the application is avaiable on Wiki.